Azure-Samples/linux-postgres-migration/modules/2-deploy-linux-postgresql-infrastructure.md

 In a production scenario, you would likely use a combination of managed identities, Microsoft Entra ID, and fine-grained RBAC to enable your application workload to access data and manage resources in Azure securely.
 You would follow the principle of least privilege.

-Read more about these scenarios in [Microsoft Entra authentication with Azure Database for PostgreSQL - Flexible Server][docs-url-14] and [Use Microsoft Entra ID for authentication with Azure Database for PostgreSQL - Flexible Server][docs-url-15].
+Read more about these scenarios:
+- [Microsoft Entra authentication with Azure Database for PostgreSQL - Flexible Server][docs-url-14] - [Use Microsoft Entra ID for authentication with Azure Database for PostgreSQL - Flexible Server][docs-url-15].

 ## Review the Azure Database for PostgreSQL Flexible Server firewall rules